Burchonator/instagram-follow-statistics/README.md

 NOTE 7/11/23: I don't know whether this works anymore since I added the gui.
-Last time I made changes was mid this year.
-I'm uploading what I have made to add to my portfolio.
+The last time I made changes to this project was in June 2023.
+I made further changes since, however I'm setting what as already been pushed from private to public to add to my github portfolio.

-I will improve this in the future.
+I may improve this in the future.

 # instagram-follow-statistics